Creating a timeless house – that still feels like home!

 Moderation with wall finishes

 Do I even NEED to bring up the sponge painting/faux finishing phase that we all went through (or those of us born pre 1980 anyway)?
-Specialty wall finishes have a pretty tight shelf-life.
+Speciality wall finishes have a pretty tight shelf-life.
 Now I will ADMIT, shiplap has been around for a bit and I don’t see it going anywhere soon, but I STILL wouldn’t go overboard.
 The exception to this is a farmhouse/country style home (a la Fixer Upper) which will always BE, a farmhouse country style home.

 Having FUN with wall finishes